A comparison between geostatistical and machine learning models for spatio-temporal prediction of PM2.5 data: Introduction

 Despite the variety of approaches available, there is no consensus on which produces the most accurate predictions.
-Several studies have evaluated traditional geostatistical methods with machine learning algorithms. \cite{requia2019evaluation} compared ordinary kriging, hybrid interpolation, and random forests for estimating concentrations of 10 PM$_{2.5}$ components.
-And domenstrated that random forests surpassed both kriging and hybrid interpolation methods (empirical Bayesian kriging and land use regression). \cite{wang2019nearest} introduced a flexible spatial prediction approach using a Nearest-Neighbor Neural Network, which excelled over conventional geostatistical methods in handling non-normal data by innovatively utilizing neighboring information.
+Several studies have evaluated traditional geostatistical methods with machine learning algorithms. \cite{requia2019evaluation} compared ordinary kriging, hybrid interpolation, and random forest for estimating concentrations of 10 PM$_{2.5}$ components.
+They demonstrated that random forest surpassed both kriging and hybrid interpolation methods (empirical Bayesian kriging and land use regression). \cite{wang2019nearest} introduced a flexible spatial prediction approach using a nearest neighbor neural network, which excelled over conventional geostatistical methods in handling non-normal data by innovatively utilizing neighboring information.
 Conversely, \cite{berrocal2020comparison} evaluated universal kriging and downscaler models against machine learning approaches for generating daily national maps of PM$_{2.5}$ concentrations in the United States, noting superior predictive performance in geostatistical methods under the assumption of constant spatial covariance.

 Although numerous studies have compared geostatistical and machine learning techniques, they often focus solely on spatial or temporal dependencies, neglecting their combined spatiotemporal dynamics.
 Leveraging the extensive network of PurpleAir sensors, this study aims to produce hourly maps for PM$_{2.5}$ concentrations in California.
-We explore the efficacy of both traditional geostatistical methods, such as universal kriging and fixed rank kriging, and advanced non-geostatistical approaches, including regression, random forests, support vector machines, and neural networks.
+We explore the efficacy of both traditional geostatistical methods, such as universal kriging, nearest neighbor Gaussian process and fixed rank kriging, and advanced non-geostatistical approaches, including regression, random forest, support vector machines, and neural networks.
 Additionally, this study integrates geostatistical methods and nearest neighbor data with machine learning algorithms to enhance prediction accuracy and performance.
+Methodologically, we evaluate short-range interpolation performance in a dense-sensor setting and quantify gains from hybridizing kriging-based predictors with machine learning models.
+Practically, the resulting hourly maps and associated uncertainty where available can support regulatory and operational tasks such as hotspot surveillance during wildfire events, AQI gap-filling in areas without reference monitors.
+The remainder of the article is organized as follows.
+Section 2 describes the motivating dataset.
+Section 3 outlines the methodological framework.
+Section 4 presents the data analysis and results.
+Section 5 concludes with a summary of the findings, limitation of the current work and directions for future work.